Caldecote, Huntingdonshire: Government

 Caldecote is part of the civil parish of Denton and Caldecote which does not have a parish council but has an annual parish meeting.
 On 1 April 1935 the parish of Caldecote was abolished to form "Denton and Caldecote".

 Caldecote was in the historic and administrative county of Huntingdonshire until 1965.
 From 1965, the village was part of the new administrative county of Huntingdon and Peterborough.
 Then in 1974, following the Local Government Act 1972, Caldecote became a part of the county of Cambridgeshire.

 The second tier of local government is Huntingdonshire District Council which is a non-metropolitan district of Cambridgeshire and has its headquarters in Huntingdon.
 Huntingdonshire District Council has 52 councillors representing 29 district wards.
 Huntingdonshire District Council collects the council tax, and provides services such as building regulations, local planning, environmental health, leisure and tourism.
 Caldecote is a part of the district ward of Stilton and is represented on the district council by one councillor.
 District councillors serve for four-year terms following elections to Huntingdonshire District Council.

 For Caldecote the highest tier of local government is Cambridgeshire County Council which has administration buildings in Cambridge.
 The county council provides county-wide services such as major road infrastructure, fire and rescue, education, social services, libraries and heritage services.
 Cambridgeshire County Council consists of 69 councillors representing 60 electoral divisions.
 Caldecote is part of the electoral division of Norman Cross and is represented on the county council by two councillors.

 At Westminster Caldecote is in the parliamentary constituency of North West Cambridgeshire, and elects one Member of Parliament (MP) by the first past the post system of election.
 Caldecote is represented in the House of Commons by Shailesh Vara (Conservative).
 Shailesh Vara has represented the constituency since 2005.
 The previous member of parliament was Brian Mawhinney (Conservative) who represented the constituency between 1997 and 2005.

 Demography

 Population

 In the period 1801 to 1901 the population of Caldecote was recorded every ten years by the UK census.
 During this time the population was in the range of 23 (the lowest was in 1891) and 70 (the highest was in 1861).

 From 1901, a census was taken every ten years with the exception of 1941 (due to the Second World War).

+All population census figures from report Historic Census figures Cambridgeshire to 2011 by Cambridgeshire Insight.

+The parish of Caldecote was merged with the parish of Denton after 1931.